 Blueberries

 These tiny, juicy berries are delicious when summer heats up.
-Bursting with flavour, our stores are stocked with wild blueberries and blueberries brought over from British Columbia.
+Bursting with flavour and vitamins, try them in both savoury and sweet dishes.

 Recipe: Savoury Dark Berry Compote